GardenWatch

 • In the Fall, gather the fallen leaves by using the mower to chop up the leaves and collecting them in the grass catcher bag.
 If you gather some mowed grass at the same time, so much the better.

 • Consider the species of leaves that you are collecting.
 Generally you want leaves that are NOT waxy or tough.
-This would be trees like holly leaves, magnolia.
-The needles from coniferous trees, Pine and fir species also don't break down rapidly.
+Avoid leaves from trees like holly and magnolia.
+The needles from coniferous trees, pine and fir species, also don't break down rapidly.
 In addition, some trees have chemicals that are not good for your garden soil, such as black walnut and locust.
 Better to leave them out, entirely.

 • Bundle the leaves into contractor bags.
 Don't use the common flimsy 30-gal black trash bags.
 They aren't sturdy enough to last the entire year, and will likely break down in the weather when left outside.
 Instead, you want the thick black 40 gal to 50 gal bags that are 5 mil plastic or thicker.